 Repaint Front Door

-Consider painting your front door a contrasting color to the home to make it stand out as it adds a splash of color.
+Consider painting your front door a contrasting color to the home to make it stand out as it adds a splash of color will boost curb appeal.
 I have seen locally when homes are painting a front door bright blue as a contrast to a white home.
 Paint the trim of the front door also.
 Add a nice welcome mat to the front entryway.
 Consider adding a seasonal wreath to the front door.

 House Numbers & Mailboxes

-Consider replacing your house numbers with updated address numbers which fit the style of the home.
-House numbers can be purchased online, at home improvement stores such as Home Depot, Lowes and at local hardware stores.
+Consider replacing your house numbers with updated address numbers that fit the style of the home.
+House numbers can be purchased online, at home improvement stores such as Home Depot, Lowes, and at local hardware stores.
 Check out your mailbox also.
-If you have a metal which has been corroded from living near the water or from the harsh winter elements consider replacing it.
+If you have a metal that has been corroded from living near the water or from the harsh winter elements consider replacing it.
 If it is a wood mailbox, then paint it or replace it.

 Exterior Lighting Fixtures